souravs17031999/CCP-AWS-CLFC01/README.md

 - When you require fine-grained cost allocation, you can apply cost allocation tags to individual resources in each of your accounts.

 ![image](https://github.com/souravs17031999/CCP-AWS-CLFC01/assets/33771969/5f064a35-ead7-4efa-87e2-3a0221fffe3c)

+**AWS CONTROL TOWER**
+- AWS Control Tower simplifies AWS experiences by orchestrating multiple AWS services on your behalf while maintaining the security and compliance needs of your organization.
+- AWS Control Tower orchestrates the capabilities of several other AWS services, including AWS Organizations, AWS Service Catalog, and AWS IAM Identity Center (successor to AWS Single Sign-On), to build a landing zone in less than an hour.
+Resources are set up and managed on your behalf.
+- AWS Control Tower orchestration extends the capabilities of AWS Organizations.
+AWS Control Tower applies controls (sometimes called guardrails).
+For example, you can use controls to help ensure that security logs and necessary cross-account access permissions are created, and not altered.

+**AWS SERVICE CATALOGUE**
+- centrally manage your cloud resources to achieve governance at scale of your infrastructure as code (IaC) templates, written in CloudFormation or Terraform
+- govern a curated catalog of AWS resources that can be shared at the permissions level so you can quickly provision approved cloud resources without needing direct access to the underlying AWS services.

+**AWS compute optimizer**
+- helps avoid overprovisioning and underprovisioning four  types of AWS resources—Amazon Elastic Compute Cloud (EC2) instance types, Amazon Elastic Block Store (EBS) volumes, Amazon Elastic Container Service (ECS) services on AWS Fargate, and AWS Lambda functions—based on your utilization data.
+- Get improved recommendations for optimizing EC2 instances and Auto Scaling groups by using three months of historical data.

+**AWS cost anamoly detection**
+- Stay informed of spend anomalies through automated detection alert, via email or Amazon SNS topic, at the frequency of your choice.
+- Once cost monitors and alert subscriptions are created, you’re all set!
+Anomaly Detection will begin to work within 24 hours and you will be notified if any anomaly meets your alert threshold.
+- You don’t need to define an anomaly (e.g. percent or dollar increase) as Anomaly Detection does this automatically for you and adjusts over time.

 **Billing support**